ZainabRaheem/WHATSAPP_CLONE/sidebarHeader/README.md

 ### The Top Header Section

-This section showcases the user's profile image at the left hand side on the section, and on the right hand side:a status updates icon; a new chat icon;and an icon for a dropdown menu.
+This section showcases the user's profile image at the left hand side on the section, and on the right hand side:a status updates icon; a new chat icon; and an icon for a dropdown menu.

 I was able to created this section's layout using **HTML tags** like: <section>, <div>, <img> and **CSS formats** like flexbox, width and height styling, paddings, margins, background color. etc.
 The icons and profile avatar were downloaded off the internet.